bcopp/delta-cache/README.md

 render(t)
 ```
 ![tree2mod](https://raw.githubusercontent.com/bcopp/delta-cache/master/tree2mod.png)

-The tree structure caches on its partially evaluated branches.
-It is intelligent enough to save those caches which persist after and update and wipe those which do not.
+The tree structure caches on its partially evaluated branches and is intelligent enough to save those caches which persist and wipe those which do not.
 (Persistant circled in Red)

 ## How it works